the-turing-way/the-turing-way/book/website/communication/citable/citable-cff.md

 ---
 Second page of the form, for Authors.
 One author filled.
 CC-BY-SA.
 ```
+##### (TODO: Check the title)

-From here you can download the CFF file or copy it from the right side of the page.
+Well done!
+Now your `CITATION.cff` file meets the minimum requirements.
+In this screen you can download the CFF file or copy it from the preview widget.
-However, it is recommended to add more information.
+We highly recommend to add more information.
-Click the add more button for that.
+Click the "Add more" button for that.

 ```{figure} ../../figures/cffinit-3.jpg
 ---